eProsima/vulcanexus/docs/rst/tutorials/cloud/router_conf_with_forwarding_routes/router_conf_with_forwarding_routes.rst

     .. code-block:: bash

-        docker run -it ubuntu-vulcanexus:jazzy-desktop
+        docker run -it ubuntu-vulcanexus:kilted-desktop

     And then, source the Vulcanexus installation by executing (inside the container):

     .. code-block:: bash

-            source /opt/vulcanexus/jazzy/setup.bash
+            source /opt/vulcanexus/kilted/setup.bash

 #.
 Setting up a development environment on the local host.

-    To do this, the ``vucanexus-jazzy-desktop`` package is needed, since it includes all the simulation tools, demos, and tutorials.
+    To do this, the ``vucanexus-kilted-desktop`` package is needed, since it includes all the simulation tools, demos, and tutorials.

     Set up the Vulcanexus environment by executing:

     .. code-block:: bash

-            source /opt/vulcanexus/jazzy/setup.bash
+            source /opt/vulcanexus/kilted/setup.bash

 Running ROS 2 nodes
 ^^^^^^^^^^^^^^^^^^^